hasOki/protractor_tutorial/README.md

 As you can see from the code above, you can pile a bunch of page testing in one testing config file.
 It will grow nasty pretty quick and become unreadable.
-Another way to manage the the test case is by separating the selector and test into separate class.
+Another way to manage the the test case is by separating the selector and test into separate page class.

 ```
 function IndexPage() {